3than0ls/search-engine/README.md

 ### tokenize.py

-Exports `get_postings`, which returns a mapping of terms to posting lists to be stored in the inverted index.
+Exports `get_postings`, which returns a mapping of stemmed terms to posting lists to be stored in the inverted index.

 ## Unit testing